ielb/saas_boilerplate/postman/README.md

 # Postman Collections for SaaS Boilerplate API

-This directory contains comprehensive Postman collections for testing the SaaS Boilerplate API, including the newly refactored Tenant Branding Service with SOLID principles.
+This directory contains comprehensive Postman collections for testing the SaaS Boilerplate API, including the newly refactored Tenant Branding Service with SOLID principles and the complete User Lifecycle Management system.

 ## 📁 Collections Overview